MohamedElGhandour/Stepflow/README.md

 ## Browser Support / Requirements

 - Requires a real browser DOM (uses layout APIs like `getBoundingClientRect` and `scrollBy`).
-- Include the Stepflow stylesheet from `dist/styles/stepflow.css`.
+- Include the Stepflow stylesheet from the published package (see docs).

 ## Contributing